THE READER’S CHARACTER AS THE FOCUS

 - Temperance: ethical and relational maturity—metabolizing tension and contradiction

-- World: decentered wholeness—foregrounding truth undistorted by ego
+- World: decentered wholeness—foregrounding truth without ego’s need to control it

-The point of this model is simple and bracing: the stage of character formation you inhabit shapes how you read the cards, because it shapes how you meet reality.
+The point is simple and bracing: the stage of formation you inhabit shapes how you read the cards, because it shapes how you meet reality.

 LEVELS OF READING COMPETENCY